mbn-ms-dk/AppGwForContainers/README.md

 #### Verify the ALB Controller installation

+Verify the ALB Controller pods are ready:

 ```bash
 kubectl get pods -n alb-system
 ```

 #### Verify gateway class

+Verify GatewayClass azure-application-lb is installed on your cluster:

 ```bash
 kubectl get gatewayclass azure-alb-external -o yaml
 ```

+You should see that the GatewayClass has a condition that reads Valid GatewayClass.

 ## Prepare your virtual network / subnet for Application Gateway for Containers

+If you don't have a subnet available with at least 250 available IP addresses and delegated to the Application Gateway for Containers resource, use the following steps to create a new subnet and enable subnet delegation.

 ```bash
 CLUSTER_SUBNET_ID=$(az vmss list --resource-group $mcResourceGroup --query '[0].virtualMachineProfile.networkProfile.networkInterfaceConfigurations[0].ipConfigurations[0].subnet.id' -o tsv)